GProSoftware828/ConsolePresidents/README.md

 far left and the tests will populate their response.
-2. Read through the test source code- one test confirms output formatting from the data streaming in and one test confirms that the correct input is used to run the data retrieval- the latter you can click 'Open additional output for this result' in the 'Test Detail Summary' after clicking to highlight the final nested title for the test (the test class name).
+2. Read through the test source code- one test confirms output formatting from the data streaming in and one test confirms that the correct input is used to run the data retrieval- the latter you can click 'Open additional output for this result' in the 'Test Detail Summary' after clicking the testlistings to the left in the Test Explorer pane highlight the final nested title for the test (the test class name).
 This will show you the passing output message, or the failing message if it failed (then try to find the message in the code).

 If the download doesn't work: